Suhani885/Suhani885/README.md

 # Hi there, I'm Suhani 👋

-Frontend developer passionate about creating beautiful, responsive, and user-friendly web experiences.
+A frontend developer passionate about creating beautiful, responsive, and user-friendly web experiences.

 ## 💻 Tech Stack